open-webui/open-webui/location/setup/README.md

 # Docker Setup

+Since Docker restarts local containers when your computer restarts, you may have [http://localhost:3000](http://localhost:3000) running already if you've added to Docker previously.
+The port and ghcr.io source is visible under details within Docker.

 ## Edit our Open WebUI "projects" repo

 The "projects/location" folder is where we'll edit enhancements to the "src" folder.